sonishbnair/CreativeSummerAcademy/readme.md

 [output_structure]
-title_requirement = Provide an exciting space-themed title overview_requirement = Give a brief description of what the child will create and why it's cool steps_requirement = Break down into clear, numbered steps using simple 8-year-old friendly language time_guidance = Suggest rough time allocation for each major step encouragement = Include positive, encouraging language throughout
+title_requirement = Provide an exciting space-themed title overview_requirement = Give a brief description of what the child will create and why it is cool steps_requirement = Break down into clear, numbered steps using simple 8-year-old friendly language time_guidance = Suggest rough time allocation for each major step encouragement = Include positive, encouraging language throughout